-I prefer investing in dividend funds over growth funds because dividend option comes with a regular payout option which is tax free and incomes is completely passive in nature.
+I prefer investing in dividend funds over growth funds because the dividend option comes with a regular payout option, and income is completely passive.

-Partnerships should not be all about income but you should make sure that you opt for the right person to partner with.
+Partnerships should not be all about income, but you should make sure that you opt for the right person to partner with as well.
 Honesty and integrity are important but also make sure your partner brings something very unique to the business.

 Readers who read this article also read …